How to Find a Registered Agent in Nebraska (Step-by-Step Guide)

 Can I use a residential address for my registered agent address?

 Yes.
 Residential addresses can be used as registered agent addresses.
-Keep in mind, however, that registered agent addresses need to be on public record.
+Keep in mind, however, that registered agent addresses need to be on public records.
 Therefore, if you decide to use your residential address and be your company’s own registered agent, anyone looking for your business will be able to find your home address.